Acoustic Consultants Limited is committed to protecting the privacy of its website users under the UK’s Data Protection Acts and GDPR.

 This policy sets out how Acoustic Consultants Limited stores and uses personal data in connection with the day to day business of the company.

 Acoustic Consultants Limited holds data of individuals which fall into three main categories:

-The Directors are responsible for the personal records of individuals in this category and only the Directors have access to these records.
+The Directors are responsible for the personal records of individuals in this category and only the Directors and the Office Manager have access to these records.
 The Employee handbook sets out the principles of data protection for this category including the rights of individuals to view their own records.
 The handbook also includes categories of information that may be held by the company.

-The office database contains details of staff and former staff email addresses, telephone numbers and home addresses.
+The office database contains details of staff email addresses, telephone numbers and home addresses.
 It is company policy for this information not to be released to third parties without the individual’s express permission.

 Some employee information (such as employee progress reports, pay scale) is only accessible by the Directors and our IT support (Moore Stephens IT).

-The company retain information on the office database of clients’ addresses, email addresses and telephone numbers together with details organisations that they are associated with or work for.
+The company retains information on the office database of clients’ addresses, email addresses and telephone numbers together with details of organisation’s that they are associated with or work for.

 Most information is acquired directly from our clients but in the course of providing our services we may acquire details from publically accessible sources such as Companies House or HM Land Registry.